global-education-monitoring-report/wide2020/README.md

 The main changes I made to the MICS code are to separate it into 4 parts: reading, cleaning, calculating variables and summarizing.
 At the same time, inside each of these parts I have tried to simplify the code as much as possible and to separate the logic from the data.
 To do this, I introduced several Stata module commands that need to be installed and generated specific commands that I named with an underscore.
 On the other hand, I created auxiliary tables that, through a merge with the dataset, allow a systematic replacement of values in different variables (region, ethnicity, etc.).
 There was also a change in the organization of the data and the homogenization of the country names.
 The files for each country should be in a single folder and named as follows: country_yyyy_hl.dta.
 This makes it easier to read and join them into a single file.
 For those countries whose name contains more than one word, the first letter of each is capitalized without leaving any space between the words.

+The 'cleaning' folder contains the auxiliary tables:

+- country_iso_codes_names.csv: to add the iso code3 variable
+- mics_dictionary.csv: to select the variables in each country dataset and to standardize the names
+- mics_changes_duration_stage.csv
+- mics_fix_date.csv
+- mics_fix_ethnicity.csv
+- mics_fix_region.csv
+- mics_fix_religion.csv
+- mics_recode_edulevel.csv
+- mics_group_eduyears.csv
+- mics_rename.csv
+- mics_setcode.csv
+- dhs_fixes_ethnicity.csv
+- dhs_fix_regions.csv
+- dhs_fix_religion.csv
+- dhs_fix_year.csv

+The "Package" folder contains the master do-file (MICS_master.do) and the ado-files created.
+Thus, **mics_reading.ado** is the program that reads the data and standardizes to obtain a single dataset.
+While **mics_cleaning.ado** is the program that fixs values in different variables.
+These programs use other ado-files that do specific tasks.

 ## Reading